Taliban enter Kabul, say they don't plan to take it by force | Law-Order

 - Afghanistan

+Three Afghan officials told The Associated Press that the Taliban were in the districts of Kalakan, Qarabagh and Paghman in the capital.
+The militants later pledged not to take the capital “by force” as sporadic gunfire could be heard in the capital.

+“No one's life, property and dignity will be harmed and the lives of the citizens of Kabul will not be at risk,'' the Taliban said.

-In a nationwide offensive that has taken just over a week, the Taliban has defeated, co-opted, or sent Afghan security forces fleeing from wide swaths of the country, even though they had some air support from the US military.
-The lightning speed of the push has shocked many and raised questions about why Afghan forces crumbled despite years of US training and billions of dollars spent.
-Just days ago, an American military assessment estimated it would be a month before the capital would come under insurgent pressure.
+In a nationwide offensive that has taken just over a week, the Taliban has defeated, co-opted or sent Afghan security forces fleeing from wide swaths of the country, even with some air support by the US military.

-Taliban spokesman Suhail Shaheen told Qatar's Al-Jazeera English satellite news channel that the insurgents are "awaiting a peaceful transfer of Kabul city."
-He declined to offer specifics on any possible negotiations between his forces and the government.
+Rapid shuttle flights of Boeing CH-47 Chinook helicopters near the embassy began a few hours later after the militants seized the nearby city of Jalalabad.
+Diplomatic armored SUVs could be seen leaving the area around the post.

 Thousands of civilians now live in parks and open spaces in Kabul itself, fearing the future.
 Some ATMs stopped distributing cash as hundreds gathered in front of private banks, trying to withdraw their life savings.